-Wood Mackenzie’s multi-client study “Positioning for the future “ will provide an apples-to-apples basis for comparing companies’ carbon emissions from their Upstream assets and the associated risk to current valuations.
+Our multi-client study 'Positioning for the future' will provide an apples-to-apples basis for comparing companies’ carbon emissions from their upstream assets and the associated risk to current valuations.

-Subscribers will find answers to key questions on corporate carbon risk:
+Subscribers will find answers to key questions on corporate carbon risk including:

 - Where does a company’s exposure to carbon risk lie, whether by asset type, location or emissions source?